axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 ### Regatta Configuration (default)

-* **Default racing procedure:** the app will preselect the chosen racing procedure for all races, whose specific regatta configuration (see down) doesn't overwrite this.
+* **Default racing procedure:** the app will preselect the chosen racing procedure for all races, whose specific regatta configuration (see below) doesn't overwrite this.
-* **Default course designer:** the app will preselect the chosen course designer for all races, whose specific regatta configuration (see down) doesn't overwrite this.
+* **Default course designer:** the app will preselect the chosen course designer for all races, whose specific regatta configuration (see below) doesn't overwrite this.
 * Configuration of procedure: Each racing procedure has some options to be configured.
 An option value applies to all races, whose specific regatta configuration doesn't have this option set.

 <img src="/wiki/images/rcapp/admin_config_regatta_configuration.png" />